top of page

 BRCA Gene Mutation and Prophylactic Mastectomy: Understanding Your Options for Breast Reconstruction

-Learning that you carry a BRCA1 or BRCA2 gene mutation is a life-changing moment.
-These genetic mutations significantly increase the lifetime risk of developing breast cancer — up to 70% for BRCA1 carriers and up to 45% for BRCA2 carriers.
-For many women facing this reality, prophylactic mastectomy — the preventive removal of both breasts before cancer develops — offers a powerful way to take control of their health.
-But this decision involves far more than the surgery itself
+Learning that you carry a BRCA1 or BRCA2 gene change is a life-changing moment.
+These gene changes greatly raise the lifetime risk of breast cancer — up to about 72% for BRCA1 carriers and up to about 69% for BRCA2 carriers.
+For many women facing this, a preventive (prophylactic) mastectomy — removing both breasts before any cancer develops — is a strong way to take control of their health.
+But this decision is about far more than the surgery itself.
+To make a choice that fee

 Apr 136 min read